 PPK drones record data which can be used to accurately geotag the images taken.
-While there are different kinds of GPS correction processing technology, we'll be covering (PPK) here.
+While there are different kinds of GPS correction processing technology, we'll be covering post-processed kinematic (PPK) here.

 With PPK, the drone records GPS data.
-While this is happening, a base (be it a base station, an AeroPoint, or the continuously operating reference stations (CORS) network) on the ground is also recording GPS data.
+While this is happening, a base (be it a base station, an AeroPoint, or the CORS network) on the ground is also recording GPS data.